Ninja-Squad/data-discovery/HOW-TO-JOIN-RARe-FEDERATION.md

 ## description

 Description of the entry.
-It must contains all the relevant keywords allowing to find your entry.
+It must contains all the relevant keywords allowing to find your entry and to understand what the entry is.

 It is the most important field for the discoverability of the data since it is the one used to match terms searched by users.
 It is up to you to provide the most relevant description allowing to match the entry, but keep in mind that the more precise the description is, better the ranking in the search tool would be.

-Since the search tool is based on Elasticsearch, it relies on Apache Lucene indexes and the ranking will be related to the term frequency/inverse document frequency (the used algorithm is currently BM25).
+The search tool is based on Elasticsearch.
+It therefore relies on Apache Lucene indexes in which the ranking is related to the term frequency/inverse document frequency (the used algorithm is currently BM25).
-That means an entry having a description with a searched term appearing several times inside it but very rarely in all other documents will be likely returned with a high score.
+That means that an entry having a description with a searched term appearing several times inside it but very rarely in all other documents will be likely returned with a high score.
 You can get more information on [similarity in Elasticsearch](https://www.elastic.co/blog/found-similarity-in-elasticsearch).

 Also, be aware that the content of all other fields (the name of the entry, its species etc...) can also be searched.